Sagging breasts

 • Corrects excess skin and limits irritation

-• Offer long-lasting, natural results
+• Offers long-lasting and natural results

-• Customization with implants or breast reduction
+• Customisation with implants or breast reduction

-• Boost self-confidence
+• Boosts self-confidence

 Avantages des traitements pour seins tombants - Claris Clinic